-All financial assets except for those at FVTPL are subject to review for impairment at least at each reporting date.
+All financial assets are subject to review for impairment at least at each reporting date.
 Financial assets are impaired when there is objective evidence that a financial asset or a group of financial assets is impaired.
 Different criteria to determine impairment are applied for each category of financial assets, which are described above.